Finn Lough as seen from above.

 2. Hail a water taxi

-Arrange for the Lough Erne Water Taxi to pick you up, and to make it extra special ask for their food tour which takes in delicious local artisan specialities.
+Arrange for the Lough Erne Water Taxi (seasonal operating times, please check in advance) to pick you up, and to make it extra special ask for their food tour which takes in delicious local artisan specialities.
 Hop aboard and enjoy the freedom of the lakes, and be sure to take in Devenish Island, the famous sixth century monastic site.

 3. Check out the areas nearby

 Once back in Enniskillen wander through the town for some unhurried shopping.
 Don’t forget to browse the Buttermarket craft galleries and workshops, or pop into Blakes of the Hollow, an original Victorian pub, untouched since 1887.

 4. Dinner on an island

 Approximately half an hour outside of Enniskillen, take the little ferry boat – always available for free and with room for two cars – over to Lusty Beg Island.
 The wooded lakeside location here is just as magical, while the food is real, fresh and all cooked from scratch.
 Ask for some Inishmacsaint craft beer, made locally from pure Fermanagh rain water.
 However you decide to unwind, whether it's relaxing in the Spa or doing some activities on-site, is up to you!

 5. Snuggle up under the stars

 After dinner drive over to Finn Lough Resort for a unique night in a bubble dome in the middle of a forest.
 The transparent walls and roof give stunning night sky and woodland views, which can be enjoyed from a four-poster bed.
 Ensuite bathroom, coffee machine, fluffy robe and slippers and breakfast are all included.
 Book ahead though – these domes went viral when first launched.
 The Elements Trail offers lakeside saunas, hot tubs and float rooms - a true sensory experience to relax and rejuvenate.

 6. A gentle cycle